Dylan-Cmt/SeasonalEpid/README.md

 This is a package to do seasonal plants epidemics simulations.

+It is distributed under the CeCILL-C license.
+Please refer to the LICENSE file for more details.

 ## Installation

 From the Julia REPL, install the package with